bootlin/buildroot-external-st/docs/internals.md

         RAUC manifest to describe the bundle content and the purpose of each included image.
       * [`patches`](/board/stmicroelectronics/common/patches), which
-        contains one patch for the Linux kernel, fixing a module loading issue for the audio codec driver.
+        contains patches for the Linux kernel and for TF-M.
       * [`post-build.sh`](/board/stmicroelectronics/common/post-build.sh),
         the script executed by Buildroot at the end of the rootfs generation to produce update the `extlinux.conf` with the right devicetree name.